Adam Azim: Rise up the ranks

 On 2 December 2024, it was announced that Azim's next fight would take place at Wembley Arena in London on 1 February 2025 against 35 year old former world champion Sergey Lipinets (18–3–1, 13 KOs).
 The fight was announced the following day.
 Lipinets was grateful that Azim accepted the fight after claiming many boxers avoid fighting him.
 He was coming off a win against Robbie Davies in May 2024.
 At the press conference in January, Azim said he would put on “a sizzling performance” and retire Lipinets.
 However, during fight week, both boxers showed mutual respect towards each other.
 The vacant IBO super lightweight belt was on the line.
 At the weigh in, both Azim and Lipinets came in slightly overweight.
 Azim stepped on the scales and was 0.31lbs, equivalent to 5 ounces above the limit.
 Lipinets was a full pound over.
 They were given the standard two hours to lose the excess weight, in which they both did.
 Azim claimed the IBO belt with a ninth round TKO win over Lipinets.
 He became only the second boxer to stop Lipinets inside the distance.
 The fight was one-sided.
 A counter left to the body dropped Lipinets in the third round.
 In the next round, he was deducted a point for a low blow.
 Another point was taken off for another low blow, this time in the seventh.
 Azim then increased the pressure.
 Azim dominated the eighth round to the point were referee Steve Gray went to his corner after the round.
 The end came in the ninth after Azim landed multiple right uppercuts, forcing the stoppage after 33 seconds.
 Azim was questioned about the low blows.
 He said, "He (Lipinets) was really small and he was so hard from me to place the shot."
 The punched were unintentional.
 He then called out rival Dalton Smith.
 Prior to the win, Boxxer were looking to add Azim to the Eubank Jr.-Benn card in April at the Tottenham Hotspur Stadium.

 The following month, Azim was named British Boxing Young Fighter of the Year.
+In March 2025, Azim stated that former world champions Regis Prograis and Richard Commey were among several opponents under consideration for his next bout, which was expected to take place in June 2025.
+Speaking to BoxingScene, Azim said he and his team would “sit down and discuss” a shortlist of “four or five names,” adding that “there’s a couple there.”
+Azim stated that he was seeking a high-profile opponent to further his development, describing Prograis as “a good name” and stating, “I’m looking for a good, former world champion, and a big profile.”